THUDM/CogDL/docs/source/index.rst

 ❗ News
 ------------

+- The new **v0.5.3 release** supports mixed-precision training by setting \textit{fp16=True} and provides a basic [example](https://github.com/THUDM/cogdl/blob/master/examples/jittor/gcn.py) written by [Jittor](https://github.com/Jittor/jittor).
+It also updates the tutorial in the document, fixes downloading links of some datasets, and fixes potential bugs of operators.
 - The new **v0.5.2 release** adds a GNN example for ogbn-products and updates geom datasets.
 It also fixes some potential bugs including setting devices, using cpu for inference, etc.
 - The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
 It also adds lots of datasets for node classification. 🎉
 - The new **v0.5.0 release** designs and implements a unified training loop for GNN.
 It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps.